NUR-150 Gender and Women's Health

 Uses a case-study and seminar format to help students explore contemporary issues and trends in nursing education.
 Students will be introduced to fundamental legal and ethical principles which influence the quality of public and private education.
 They will become acquainted with the American legal process, basic legal terminology, selected precedents, and landmark cases in nursing education.
 Students will also have the opportunity to self-select trends in education for in-depth exploration and construct strategies to meet common challenges within diverse practice settings. [ 3 credits ]

-NUR-513C Curriculum Development and Evaluation in Nursing Grounded in Caring (Certificate)
+NUR-513C Curriculum and Evaluation Grounded in Caring (Certificate)

 NUR-515 Issues and Trends in Nursing Administration